GorbulasDev/learnelectra/docs/i_am_advance.md

 Private keys, priv keys, what does all this mean?
 These are hashes that are a long chain of letters and numbers.
 With these keys, they hold the access to your coins on the blockchain.
 Your wallet stores these keys, in short, your wallet never stores actual coins.
 It retrieves the coins associated with the private keys in your wallet on the blockchain and displays them on your wallet.

 ### Dump Private Keys Using Wallet Dump
-1. Open up your Electra QT Wallet
+1. Open your Electra QT Wallet
 2. Unlock your wallet (make sure you leave the box unchecked for staking only)
 3. Go to Tools --> Debug Console
 4. The format for the command to dump the file is:
 ```
 dumpwallet "filename"
 ```
-For example you can do
+For example, you can do
 ```
 dumpwallet mydumpedwallet.txt
 ```
 If it gives you an error about unlocking wallet first (even if you unlocked already from step 2, do this command in the console, example if your password is FluffyBunny58 type:
 ```
-walletpassphrase FluffyBunny58 99999999
+walletpassphrase FluffyBunny58 0
 ```
-The 99999999 is the amount of seconds you want the wallet to be unlocked.
+The 0 is for the wallet to be unlocked until it is locked again.

-5. If both commands succedde, there will be no return result.
+5. If both commands succeeded, there will be no return result.
 It will be a blank line.

 6. The file will now be located where the Electra QT Wallet runs.
 Example, most people on Windows for example use a shortcut to start the wallet from the start menu or desktop.
 The file is where the actual .exe of the Electra QT Wallet program is located.
 On Windows, it's located in:
 ```